Orgyia vetusta Boisduval, 1852

 Photograph copyright: Merrill A. Peterson

 This species can be recognized by its southwest Oregon locality, small rounded wings, broad antenna, and relatively even dark brown color with diffuse discal spot and pale subanal spot.
 It is most likely to be confused with Orgyia cana.
-This species is usually more blue-gray on the forewing and has gray-brown hindwings that lack a warm cast.
+However, O. cana is usually more blue-gray on the forewing and has gray-brown hindwings that lack a warm cast.
 Orgyia vetusta also resembles the more widespread species Orgyia pseudotsugata.
 It has darker forewings with a straighter lateral margin and brighter rusty brown hindwings with a defined dark marginal band.
 The females of these species cannot be distinguished reliably.

 Orgyia vetusta is found in forests with oak.